 A personal trust can be a very important tool in the estate planning process.
-There are many different options, and our trust advisors can outline the differences for you.
+There are many different options, and our financial professionals can outline the differences for you.
 Here are some basic definitions that may be helpful:

 A trust created in your will that goes into effect after your death is called a testamentary trust.
 A trust that takes effect during your lifetime is a living trust.
+A trust that takes effect during your lifetime is a living trust.
 A living trust can be either revocable, giving you the right to change or cancel the trust provisions, or irrevocable, meaning the trust cannot be amended or revoked.

 Individual Retirement Accounts*

 Whether you are considering a career move or looking at retirement, you may need an individual retirement account (IRA) to protect your retirement assets.
-Our trust advisors can help you sort through the options so you may make decisions that are best for you.
-We offer funds, as well as individually managed investment accounts, for IRAs of $20,000 or more.
+Our financial professionals can help sort through the options so you may make decisions that are best for you.
+We offer managed investment accounts for IRAs of $200,000 or more.

 You will benefit from having a personal trust administrator who can answer questions, make investments for you, and establish a tailored portfolio designed to reach your financial goals and maximize your returns.
 Our cost-effective fee is directly related to the overall investment performance.

 *Certain IRA products are not insured by the FDIC, are not a deposit or other obligation of, or guaranteed by, the depository institution, and are subject to investment risks, including possible loss of principle amount invested.